ripple-unmaintained/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

   1894E389AE4A63BA99C2D0546A58A976ECDAB14C09B98F532999B464696E29E5
   ```

 What about those `index` thingies again?
-Remeber, the `index` can't be used to
+Remember, the `index` can't be used to
 query something directly in the NodeStore.

 First you need a known point in time, which we learned could be defined by a